hubertngo/boilerplate-react-webpack-apollo/README.md

 # Boilerplate webpack antd less
-A boilerplate for Reactjs app using webpack, antd, less.
+A boilerplate for Reactjs app using webpack, antd, less and Apollo Client.

 ## Features
 This boilerplate is updated with: